What You Need to Match into Emergency Medicine for Residency

 Step 1 and Step 2 Scores:

-- 210-220 seems to be the minimum threshold at which programs will grant interviews
+- Around 215 seems to be the minimum threshold at which programs will grant interviews with the average applicant scoring around 240, near the national average.

 Types of Applicants Considered:

 - International Grads (U.S. and non-U.S.) are likely to have moderate difficulty matching into emergency medicine: 22% of programs report never interviewing US IMGs, and 56% of programs report never interviewing non-US IMGs.
 This is a pretty hefty proportion.
-Only 12% of programs report often interviewing US IMGs, and <1% of programs reported often interviewing non-US IMGs.
-If you’re an international grad, we recommend doing your homework to determine which programs may be more likely to consider IMGs, and definitely recommend a back-up specialty to apply into.
+Only 12% of programs report often interviewing US IMGs, and <1% of programs report often interviewing non-US IMGs.
+If you’re an IMG, we recommend doing your homework to determine which programs may be more likely to consider IMGs.
+We definitely recommend a backup specialty to apply to.

 - Osteopathic graduates should be able to match into emergency medicine: 60% of programs will often interview DO applicants, and 62% of programs often rank them.
 Only 5% of programs will never interview a DO applicant.
-If you went to an osteopathic school you might want to take a look into the MD/DO composition of programs you’re applying to, but this should not be a prohibitive barrier for you.
+If you went to an osteopathic school you might want to take a look into the MD/DO composition of programs you’re applying to.
+This should not be a prohibitive barrier for you, especially with a competitive SLOE.

 - Interviewing to Ranking: If you receive an interview for an EM program you have about a 2/3 chance of being ranked.
-We recommend making a rankings list of at least 8-10 programs, so once you receive 10 interview invitations, you can feel okay with starting to prioritize and cancel as more come in given you are likely to get ranked.
+Make a rankings list of at least 8-10 programs.
+Once you have 10 interview invitations, prioritize and cancel as more come in because you’ll likely get ranked.

 - Expect to interview in November/December: 64% of total interviews are conducted during these two months Only 13% of interviews will occur before November, which gives you ample time to prepare.
 For further discussion on how to prep for your interview, see our blog post on How to Crush your Residency Interview.